 Dry Micro-Needling

-Dry micro-needling involves treating the area without any topical lubricant.
+Dry Micro-Needling involves treating the area without any topical lubricant.
 This allows for a more direct mechanical interaction between the needles and skin.
 Acne scarring or in large pores are often targeted in this way, where precise tissue stimulation and contraction are required.

-Dry micro-needling can be used to:
+Dry Micro-Needling can be used to:

 • Decrease the appearance of fine lines and wrinkles